At a glance

 IoT in the home

 In a short space of time, the ‘smart home’ has shifted from concept to reality.
-The average UK home now contains at least nine connected home devices.
 As well as making our lives more comfortable and enjoyable, smart home devices are also having an impact on home insurance propositions.
+In 2019, 22% of UK households now own a voice-controlled digital home assistant device, doubling the 11% figure recorded in 2017.

 For example, many connected home devices relate to security, such as smart locks and burglar alarms.
 Zurich is among the insurers who have partnered with manufacturers to offer incentives to customers for installing smart home security devices.